adnanmasd/whatsapp-bot/Readme.md

 Use Ngrok to expose port 8000 to WhatsApp Webhook.

 Run ngrok first.
 Then update the URL in Ultramsg webhook.
-Then just fire the server up and send message to 966549045141
+Then just fire the server up and send messages